LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_OneMklDense.rst

 .. warning::

-   The SUNMatrix_OneMklDense class is experimental and subject to change.
+   The SUNMATRIX_ONEMKLDENSE class is experimental and subject to change.

-SUNMatrix_OneMklDense Functions
+SUNMATRIX_ONEMKLDENSE Functions
 -------------------------------

-The SUNMatrix_OneMklDense class defines implementations of the following matrix operations listed in :ref:`SUNMatrix.Ops`.
+The SUNMATRIX_ONEMKLDENSE class defines implementations of the following matrix operations listed in :numref:`SUNMatrix.Ops`.

 * ``SUNMatGetID_OneMklDense`` -- returns ``SUNMATRIX_ONEMKLDENSE``
 * ``SUNMatClone_OneMklDense``